OSHA Form 300, 300A and 301

 Injury & Illness Recordkeeping

-OSHA is focusing on work-related injury and illness recordkeeping in several ways.
+OSHA focuses on work-related injury and illness recordkeeping in several ways.
 First, employers must properly document all work-related injuries and illnesses that occur in a given establishment.
 That includes knowing what incidents are recordable and must appear on the employer’s Log.

 Second, since 2017, certain employers must send their injury and illness data electronically to OSHA.
 Establishments with 250 or more employees must submit information from Form 300A by March 2 every year for the previous year's form (i.e., March 2, 2020, for the 2019 information).

 Establishments with between 20 and 249 employees in certain “high-risk industries,” as identified by NAICS code, must submit information electronically from their Form 300A.
 Beginning in 2019 and every year thereafter, that information must be submitted by March 2.

 Injury and illness reporting procedures, workplace safety incentive programs, and associated drug testing may not be used as retaliation against employees who report work-related injuries and illnesses, nor may they discourage employees from reporting work-related injuries and illnesses.